-The JSP server is also started at this time.
+The JSP and HWP servers are also started at this time.
 The JSP server opens a network server socket, accepts a single connection from a client, and transmits characters to and from the JSP hardware until the adv_jtag_bridge program exits.
+JSP requests are transacted with the hardware using the dbg_serial_sendrcv() function in dbg_api.c.
+The HWP server opens a network server socket, accepts a single client connection, and handles an RSP-like command subset until the client disconnects or the program exits.
+The HWP server uses the functions in dbg_api.c to access the target hardware.